uit-no/python-course-2018/session-3/part-2.md

 - Find the 5 artists/band with most albums in this list.
 - Plot a graph with number of albums as a function of years (but also OK to postpone this to plotting session).
-- Port your script to use the [csv module](https://docs.python.org/3/library/csv.html).
 - Generalize your code to accept wildcards (regular expressions).